xin-chang-tcl/dual_quant/README.md

 ```

 The functions listed below are used to initialize the scale parameters for training,
-The lowest_scale parameters and clipping are used for converting to TFlite purpose, as
+The `lowest_scale` parameter are used for converting to TFlite purpose, as
 special outputs for TFlite conversion might experience some numerical issues.
-Thus some
+Some
 boundaries are preset, however, it doesn't affect the pytorch metrics.
 ```python
     def init_grad_scaling(self):